hoodiehq/hood.ie/_posts/2014-10-10-trouble-and-feminist-killjoys-tgif-48.md

 ---

 title: 'Trouble and Feminist Killjoys: TGIF!
 (48)'
 author: Lena
 layout: blog-post
 permalink: /2014/10/trouble-and-feminist-killjoys-tgif-48/
+comments: true

 ---

-<em>Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and here are our reading recommendations, curated for you by <a href="http://twitter.com/juschm">Julia</a> and <a href="http://twitter.com/lrnrd">Lena</a> for your weekend.
-Enjoy!</em>
+Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and here are our reading recommendations, curated for you by <a href="http://twitter.com/juschm">Julia</a> and <a href="http://twitter.com/lrnrd">Lena</a> for your weekend.
+Enjoy!

 ##Open Source